nimnull/batch_scoring_wrapper/README.rst

 diff
     predicted_x - predicted_y

 In case the were no differences between predictions ``out.csv`` produced.
+You will also see a message like "First and second pass predictions matched".
 Otherwise predictions & differences are saved into ``diverged.csv`` file.

 Usage
 =====